Global Risk Management & Compliance Program

 Introduced the Program Risk Management methodology developed by the Information Security & Risk Management group to our Corporate Business "Risk Vertical Partners" as well as Business Project Managers in conjunction with a major companywide transformation program.
 The tools, process and methodology were used simultaneously by 12 business & IT projecct managers on 12 major global programs, consisting of 95 projects and 240 initiatives managers globally.
 A permanent Centralized Program Risk Office as well as a Global Risk Management & Compliance Committee was established to manage, track and mitigate risk across projects and programs.

 Automated Identity Governance

-Executive Sponsor: David Rowan, Director, Enterprise Technology Risk Management
+Executive Sponsor: Joshua Davis, Director, Information Security and Risk Management